We want to see the monarchy abolished and the King replaced with an elected, democratic head of state.

-Meanwhile, the monarchy gives vast unchecked power to the government, shutting out the people from major decisions that affect the national interest.
+Meanwhile, the monarchy gives vast arbitrary power to the government, shutting voters out from major decisions affecting the national interest.
 The King can only ever act in the interests of the government of the day and does not represent ordinary voters.

-Expensive, unaccountable and a drag on our democratic process, the monarchy is a broken institution.
-A head of state that's chosen by us could really represent our hopes and aspirations - and stop politicians exceeding their powers.
+The monarchy is a broken institution.
+A head of state that’s chosen by us could really represent our hopes and aspirations – and help us keep politicians in check.